- Publisher: Self-published

 “Before you tell me no, let’s eat up before it gets cold.
 Can’t make a good decision on an empty belly.”
 Jolene dug into her meal with enthusiasm.

 Jolene’s invitation was sudden and unusual.
 Folks didn’t usually trust strangers, especially since the war ended.
 Meg wasn’t one to trust anyone, no matter how nice they were.
 She wished it wasn’t so, but life had taught her to be suspicious.
 The older woman had been very kind to Meg since they’d met a short time ago.
 No matter how mistrustful Meg was, she had very little choice.
-She could slept on the bench at the depot or she put her faith in the kindness of a stranger.
+She could sleep on the bench at the depot or she put her faith in the kindness of a stranger.

 Neither one was a palatable option.